benbaruch1/instagram-commenter/README.md

 # instagram-commenter
+> An Instagram commenter developed in Python with Selenium.

 Instagram commenter bot.
 The bot gets accounts and comments from text files.
 Then, it connects each account and post a comment from the text file(by order).
 It has option of using proxy if needed.